tmcleroy/barter/README.md

 the database should have a database named `barter`

 #### S3
-**note:** you only really need this if you want avatar uploads to work, or to deploy front-end code to s3.
+**note:** you only really need to do this if you want to:
+- deploy front-end code to s3 for production or `env` testing
+- have avatar uploads working locally.

 create or modify the file `~/.aws/credentials` to include the lines